Why I Created This Blog

 Let me tell you that the U.S. employment system is very different.
 Having to just pick a health insurance plan through my employer was hell!

 I still don’t understand the U.S. health care system: I have to pay a premium every month and then before I can use my insurance I have to pay a HUGE deductible and insurance won’t pay 100% after that?
 You’re kidding, right?

 Luckily my employer pays 100% of the cost of my health insurance so technically it doesn’t cost me anything until I use it.

-I am happy that I am healthy and haven’t had to use this insurance yet. (fingers crossed that Colorado passes a single payer system)
+I am happy that I am healthy and haven’t had to use this insurance yet. (fingers crossed US passes a single payer system)

 The Purpose of This Website

 This website was started as a way to share my experience on moving to the US and has turned into a way for me to meet other people in the same situation.

-My goal with this site is to help every other immigrants out there that needs more information about the U.S. immigration process.
+My goal with this site is to help other immigrants out there that needs more information about the U.S. immigration process.
 I hope you find this helpful and share it with others that may need it!

 I absolutely love getting emails from readers with questions or comments.
 Please feel free to contact me, even if it has nothing to do with immigration.